NeuroCompLab-psu/SNN-Conversion/README.md

 outlines the training methodology adn traind model for FP and binary sNN(bsnn) utilizing [BindsNet](https://github.com/BindsNET/bindsnet) for large-scale datasets, namely CIFAR-100 and ImageNet we showed that bsnn exhibits near FP
-We show that trainingSpiking Neural Networks in the binary regime results in near full precision accuracies. we use ann to snn conver technique to convert our models and
+We show that trainingSpiking Neural Networks in the binary regime results in near full precision accuracies. we use ann to snn conver technique for training and explore a novel set of optimization for generating high acc and low latency snn

 This codebase provides a binary ANN to SNN conversion scheme utilizing [BindsNet](https://github.com/BindsNET/bindsnet) and a novel set of optimization proposal for large-scale datasets, namely CIFAR-100 and ImageNet.
 Following the proposed procedures and design features mentioned in [our work](https://ismyinternetworking.com/), the BSNN achieved near full-precision accuracy which is significantly better than the [XNOR-Net](https://github.com/allenai/XNOR-Net) even with many SNN-specific constraints.